 A: Smart meters are safe and secure.
 All communications are delivered across secure networks.
-The smart meters being installed as part of this pilot will not provide information on how you use electricity inside your home.
+The smart meters being installed will not provide information on how you use electricity inside your home.

 Q: What if I don't want this upgraded meter?

-A: You are not required to participate in the pilot.
-To have the upgraded meter removed or if you received a letter and do not want an upgrade meter, simply call Tampa Electric Customer Care at 813-223-0800 and let the representative know you do not want an upgraded meter.
+A: You are not required to participate in this upgrade.
+To have the upgraded meter removed or if you received a letter and do not want an upgrade meter, simply call Tampa Electric Customer Care at 813-223-0800 on weekdays from 7:30 a.m. to 6 p.m. and let the representative know you do not want an upgraded meter.
 If the upgraded meter is already installed, we will remove it at no cost to you.